johndoe31415/pysuchsel/README.md

 PADDELFISCH
 ```

 Our file only contains two words.
-Then, you can already call pysuchsel to place them:
+Then, you can already call pysuchsel to place
+them into a Suchsel puzzle:

 ```
-$ ./pysuchsel words.txt my_first_suchsel.svg
+$ ./pysuchsel suchsel words.txt my_first_suchsel.svg
 ```

 If you want to see where they were placed, specify "-v" as well:

 ```
-$ ./pysuchsel -v words.txt my_first_suchsel.svg
+$ ./pysuchsel suchsel -v words.txt my_first_suchsel.svg
 +--------------------------------+
 |                                |
 |                                |